jannis-baum/bachelor-thesis/chapters/3_2-implementation.md

 and an Annotation Interface \gls{api} endpoint, by making assumptions about the structure of both.

-The visual interface for the new type of \gls{annotation} to implement is created as a composition with one of these three abstract components.
+Finally, the visual interface for the new type of \gls{annotation} to implement is created as a composition with one of these three abstract components.
 If the new type of \gls{annotation}, like the existing \gls{warnl} \gls{annotation}, is not based on \glsa{brick}s, it is directly implemented as a composition with `AbstractAnnotation`.
 If it is \glsa{brick}-based, it is implemented with